rachartier/tiny-inline-diagnostic.nvim/README.md

             -- The minimum length of the message, otherwise it will be on a new line. softwrap = 15,

+            overflow = {
+                -- Manage the overflow of the message.
-            --- When overflow="wrap", when the message is too long, it is then displayed on multiple lines. overflow = "wrap",
+                -- 		- wrap: when the message is too long, it is then displayed on multiple lines.
+                -- 		- none: the message will not be truncated, and will be displayed on a single line. mode = "wrap",

+                -- The position of the overflow message.
+                --	    - overlay: The message is displayed on top of the line.
+Do not move lines forward, it writes over the text.
+                --      - eol: The message is displayed at the end of the line.
+Will move lines forward. position = "overlay",
+            }

             --- Enable it if you want to always have message with `after` characters length. break_line = {